Amitav-Krishna/gpu_torrent/README.md

 3. **Build Redis queue consumer loop** - Subscribe to worker-specific queue.
 Poll for jobs, deserialize request payload, call vLLM.

-4. **Add basic inference execution** - Accept request format, call vLLM generate endpoint, return complete response (no streaming yet).
+4. **Add basic inference execution** - For now, just have the "inference" be a static, dummy response (e.g. "The inference is not working yet") and have it return that.

 5. **Return job results** - Serialize inference result and push back to Redis response queue or return via HTTP.
+All of this code should go in /src/client/
 ---

 ### 2. **Central Coordinator Service - Core**